 You have to be the common thread as CEO.
 I think the CEO’s job is to thread things together and set things together.
 Somebody very aptly told me that each person or each leader in your team should be like a ray of sun.
 If they all fall parallel on Earth, they would end up burning it.
 The CEO's job is to be a concave mirror so that he/she can hone these guys and point them in one direction.
 If everyone is running fast, your job is to align them together moving forward, otherwise, everything will burn.

-A.15 I don’t have a book or a series.
+I don’t have a book or a series.
 However, if I really want to put a structure, I think there are a few things.
 I would recommend something called the pyramid principle.
 This you can use for communication.
 When you go down that path, you understand how logical it is.
 How simple it makes communication.

 The second I would recommend is being able to structure your thoughts better.
 Do a bit of research on Google.
 You’ll come up with hundreds and thousands of case study formats or case study frameworks.
 The more you go down that path, the more your brain will start getting attuned to looking at everything.

-A.16 If you study the pyramid principle, you will see that humans by nature look at the peak first and not at the base.
+If you study the pyramid principle, you will see that humans by nature look at the peak first and not at the base.
 You don’t cover the peak in one go, you break it into several parts.
 It’s a very simple analogy.
 It says whenever you need to communicate, break everything down into relevant parts.